 African History Classes

-Designed for families, adults and young people alike, join us as we launch our new series of complimentary classes on Classical African History: What They Didn’t Teach You In School.
-In keeping with Jaku Konbit’s values of community, culture and identity, we are proud to introduce Dr. Clyde Ledbetter Jr. who has been teaching and publishing on subjects in African World Studies for over a decade.
+Join us as we launch our second series of complimentary classes, this time on the “Sheroes of Resistance: Meet the Women Who Fought Back”.
+In keeping with Jaku Konbit's values of community, culture and identity, we are proud to bring back Dr. Clyde Ledbetter Jr. who has been teaching and publishing on subjects in African World Studies for over a decade.

 At the end of the series, you will:

-- Come to know key events and personalities in the ancient civilizations of Africa’s six regions (North, South, East, West, Central and the Diaspora)
+- Learn about key events and personalities in the ancient civilizations of Africa's five regions as well as the Diaspora

 Dr. Clyde Ledbetter Jr. is an alumnus of Lincoln University and received his Ph.D. in African American Studies from Temple University in 2013.
 He earned a second Masters degree in International Human Rights Law from the University of Oxford.
 He has taught in a private K-12 African-centered school in Philadelphia as well as at several colleges and universities in the U.S. including: Temple University, Lincoln University, and Cheyney University (the latter two are both historically Black universities).